LHSaoMai/AI-Avalanche-Detection---Hackathon-Davos-2025/README.md

 * Segmentation detection of avalanches
 * Spam detections of pictures that are not mountains

-The github repository is here: https://github.com/Giuspepe/aivalanche
+The whole github repository is here: https://github.com/Giuspepe/aivalanche

 Contributor: Hoang Sao Mai Le, Claudia Fricker, Giuseppe CIanci, Julian Sponsei